soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 76: March 19, Sunday

+**Today's Progress**: Column layout block.

+**Thoughts**: Pretty much doing what Bootstrap would do, but I feel like I have more control on a granular level.

 ### Day 75: March 18, Saturday

 **Today's Progress**: Created reusable CSS blocks using BEM methodology.
 Headline block.